NeuroDiffGym/neurodiffeq/paper/paper.md

 \frac{dy(t)}{dt} &= \delta x(t)y(t) - \gamma y(t), \quad y\left(0\right) = y_{0}.
 \end{aligned}
 $$
-The time-evoluation of the population of the prey and predator are given by $x$ and $y$, respectively, with $x_{0}$ and
+The time-evolution of the population of the prey and predator are given by $x$ and $y$, respectively, with $x_{0}$ and
 $y_{0}$ the initial populations.
 The coupling parameters $\alpha$, $\beta$, $\delta$ and $\gamma$ describe the interaction of the two species.
 Let $\alpha = \beta = \delta = \gamma = 1$, $x_{0} = 1.5$, and $y_{0} = 1.0$.
 For comparison purposes, we solve this problem numerically with ``scipy`` and ``NeuroDiffEq``.
 Figure 1 compares the predator and prey populations from the numerical integrator and the neural network.
 The solutions are qualitatively the same.

 ![case1](case1.png)
-*Figure 1: Comparing numerial and ANN-based solutions of Lotka–Volterra equations.*
+*Figure 1: Comparing numerical and ANN-based solutions of Lotka–Volterra equations.*

 ### Poisson's equation